HarryRybacki/rust_developer/hw08_tokio_rewrite/README.md

         -
         - Cancellation concerns
             - When one Future in the select! finshes and it's arm is executed, all other Futures are dropped silently.
 Cancellation safety means the Future can be resumed
-            - To make things cancellation safe that are not inherintely, create the Future and `std::pin:p:pin` it OUTSIDE of the select! and then pass a mutable reference to the Future in the select
+            - To make things cancellation safe that are not inherintely, create the Future and `std::pin::pin` it OUTSIDE of the select! and then pass a mutable reference to the Future in the select
     -
 1. Common Complications
     - tokio::spawn